Skip to content

 Linjiong Zhou

-I am a researcher at Princeton University, working at the Geophysical Fluid Dynamics Laboratory (GFDL).
-I am leading the SHiELD (System for High-resolution prediction on Earth-to-Local Domains) global prediction system development as part of the NOAA Research Global-Nest Initiative.
-In particular, my research focuses on building a novel integrated dynamics-physics coupling framework and developing advanced but efficient cloud microphysics parameterization to improve global weather prediction from large-scale to mesoscale.
-I am actively involved in the SHiELD developments that contributed to the DYnamics of the Atmospheric general circulation Modeled On Non-hydrostatic Domains (DYAMOND) project and Different Models-Same Initial Conditions (DIMOSIC) project.
+I am a research scientist at Princeton University, working at the Geophysical Fluid Dynamics Laboratory (GFDL).
+I lead the SHiELD (System for High-resolution prediction on Earth-to-Local Domains) global prediction system development as part of the NOAA Research Global-Nest Initiative.
+My research focuses on developing a novel integrated dynamics-physics coupling framework and advanced yet efficient cloud microphysics parameterizations to enhance global weather prediction across scales—from large-scale systems to mesoscale phenomena.
+To achieve convective-scale prediction, we have developed a variable-resolution SHiELD with 3-km grid spacing covering the Contiguous United States (CONUS) and a global 6.5-km SHiELD.
+I am actively contributing to SHiELD developments, including those supporting the DYnamics of the Atmospheric general circulation Modeled On Non-hydrostatic Domains (DYAMOND) and Different Models-Same Initial Conditions (DIMOSIC) projects.

 Integrated Dynamics-Physics Coupling Framework

-Zhou and Lucas (2022) proposes an integrated dynamics-physics coupling framework for weather and climate-scale models.
-Each physical parameterization would be advanced on its natural time scale, revise the thermodynamics to include moist effects, and finally integrated into the relevant components of the dynamical core.
-This study shows results using a cloud microphysics scheme integrated within the dynamical core of the GFDL SHiELD weather model to demonstrate the promise of this concept.
-We call it the in-line microphysics as it is in-lined within the dynamical core.
-Statistics gathered from 1 year of weather forecasts show significantly better prediction skills when the model is upgraded to use the in-line microphysics.
-The in-line microphysics also shows larger-amplitude and higher-frequency variations in cloud structures within a tropical cyclone than the traditionally-coupled microphysics.
+Zhou and Lucas (2022) propose an integrated dynamics-physics coupling framework for weather and climate models.
+In this framework, each physical parameterization is advanced on its natural timescale, thermodynamic processes are revised to include moist effects, and the results are integrated into the dynamical core.
+This study showcases the framework using a cloud microphysics scheme integrated within the dynamical core of the GFDL SHiELD model, termed “in-line microphysics.”
+One year of weather forecasts demonstrates significantly improved prediction skill with in-line microphysics compared to traditional coupling methods.
+Additionally, in-line microphysics captures larger-amplitude and higher-frequency variations in cloud structures within tropical cyclones, offering a marked improvement over conventional approaches.

 GFDL Cloud Microphysics Parameterization